-As the day began, Longstreet realized he only faced Federal cavalry, as the rest of Burnside’s 5,000-man detachment from Loudon had withdrawn.
-Longstreet wrote General Braxton Bragg, commanding the Confederate Army of Tennessee at Chattanooga, that there had been a “severe skirmish and artillery duel” the previous day, and added, “The enemy seems to have gone into Knoxville.
+Longstreet wrote General Braxton Bragg, commanding the Confederate Army of Tennessee at Chattanooga, that there had been a “severe skirmish and artillery duel” the previous day.
+Longstreet added, “The enemy seems to have gone into Knoxville.
 We have not been able to bring him to battle yet.”

-The Federal cavalry, consisting of about 700 troopers under Brigadier General William P. Sanders, fought a delaying action, falling back each time the Confederates began flanking them.
+The Federal cavalry, consisting of about 700 troopers under Brigadier-General William P. Sanders, fought a delaying action, falling back each time the Confederates began flanking them.
 The Federals made their last stand just outside Knoxville, along the edge of a deep ravine that would delay the Confederate pursuit.
 Meanwhile, Burnside’s men inside Knoxville strengthened their defenses.
-Sanders agreed to try holding out against Longstreet as long as possible, or until the defenses were completed.
+Sanders was to hold out against Longstreet as long as possible, or until the defenses were completed.

 Meanwhile, Sanders’s troopers continued holding the Confederates off about a mile from Fort Loudon, in the northwest section of forts built by Confederates to defend Knoxville before the Federals took over.
 Sanders held off 15,000 Confederates for several hours and was mortally wounded.
 His men successfully allowed Burnside to finish his defenses, and Fort Loudon was later renamed Fort Sanders in honor of the fallen cavalry commander.

-As Burnside’s Federals positioned themselves behind strong fortifications, Longstreet’s Confederates began surrounding them.
-Grant heard nothing from Burnside for several days, and Brigadier General Orlando Willcox, commanding Federals at Cumberland Gap, could not contact him either.
-Grant wired Willcox and asked him to break Longstreet’s siege.
+As Burnside’s Federals worked, Longstreet’s Confederates began surrounding them.
+Grant heard nothing from Burnside for several days, and Brigadier-General Orlando Willcox, commanding Federals farther up the valley near Maynardsville, could not contact him either.
+Grant wired Willcox on the 20th:

-General-in-Chief Henry W. Halleck wrote Grant, “The President feels very anxious that some immediate movement should be made for his (Burnside’s) relief,” especially if rumors were true that Longstreet’s force was “larger than was supposed.”
+Meanwhile, Halleck continued urging Grant to do something to help Burnside at Knoxville: “The President feels very anxious that some immediate movement should be made for his relief,” especially if rumors were true that Longstreet’s force was “larger than was supposed.”

 Skirmishing occurred at various points along the siege line over the next week.
 Longstreet began preparing to launch a general assault on Fort Sanders, but then he received a message from Bragg stating that “nearly 11,000 reinforcements are now moving to your assistance.”
 Bragg gave Longstreet the option to either attack now or wait for the reinforcements to arrive.
 Longstreet opted to wait.